adona65/moneyManager/README.md

 ng build --watch # Allow continuous building of the angular part of the application (to be play in angular's root folder).

+mvn spring-boot:run # Allow to run the application via prompt.

+# To package and run the application as a standalone JAR :
+mvn package
+java -jar target/*.jar

 -----------------------------------------------------------------------------------------------------------------------
 Copyright : You are allow to use and modify freely the code from this project in your own applications for NON commercial uses only.
 I you do so, add a link to this repository.